2BAD/bitrix/README.md

 Not yet.
 What's in the docs already works, and not covered Bitrix operations can be done with a provided low-level client methods.

+> I'm not a Typed Language Master Race user.
+Can I use it with a regular JavaScript?

+Sure.
+Just install and import it as any other NPM module.
+But The Type Police is already on the way for you.

+Note that this library wasn't designed with regular JavaScript in mind, so it doesn't make unnecessary dynamic checks.
+Don't be too persistent in passing on wrong parameters — it might yield unexpected results.
+After all, TypeScript is a recommended way to use it.

 > Does it handle authentication?

 Not yet.
 You have to init client with already obtained by any legal means authentication token.